-All Saints Parish Church in Chipstable, Somerset seen from the south.
+On right: All Saints Parish Church in Chipstable, Somerset seen from the south.
 Many Stone family members are buried in the Churchyard.

-THE STONE FAMILY
+A BRIEF SUMMARY OF THE STONE FAMILY

 An asterisk (*) next to a name indicates that a will or other significant document(s) can be found among the Stone Documents.

-In Clayhanger, County Devon, there were abundant Stones in the 16th century – identified not only in parish vital records starting before 1540, but also named in the 1543 – 1546 “Devon Lay Subsidy” rolls and the 1569 Devon muster roll.
+In Clayhanger, County Devon, there were abundant Stones in the 16th century – identified not only in parish records starting before 1540, but also named in the 1543 – 1546 “Devon Lay Subsidy” rolls and the 1569 Devon muster roll.
 A John Stone “Senior” was named with a John “Junior” and other early 16c Stones.
 John Stone “Senior” was buried in 1551 and was born perhaps about 1489.
 His children appeared to be Thomas, John junior, Joan and Andrewe, their being born about 1515 to 1522.
 Possibly Thomas was a brother of John Stone senior rather than a son.
 Andrewe married Thomazine Nutcombe from the Manor of Clayhanger.
 Without complete certainty, one can trace the various 16c Stones, e.g. the sons of John Stone Senior circa 1479, down through that century.
 There were several Stone families in Clayhanger in the 16c.
 Of the thirty wills from Clayhanger in the Archives in London, nine of them are Stones!

 Richard’s and Emma’s six children, born 1602 – 1612, were John*, Joane, William, Richard, Emanuel and Agnes.
 Clayhanger christening records are available for all.
 John* married Richord Parkhouse* in 1623, but he died in 1637.
 Both John and Richord left wills, but they had no children.
 William was buried in 1636 and Richard in 1610.
 Only Joane, Emanuel and Agnes had children.
 Richord Stone’s will is particularly valuable because she names all of the children of her brother in law Emanuel Stone.
 Of his nine or ten children, only the record of the christening of Richard in 1640 in Chipstable survived among Chipstable’s 17c parish records.
+Lucky for us!
 Her will and many others are among the Stone documents on this website.

-In 1818 the Flower family (including Richard’s son George – one of the “founders” of the English Settlement), the Captain Stone family and others immigrated to Edwards County, Illinois and founded the town of Albion.
-Captain Stone died about 1821 in Albion, but his son Joseph married twice, first to Eliza Jane Boner/Bonner and after her death to Jane Cortrecht.
+In 1818 two ships from England took settlers to the “English Settlement” on the southern Illinois prairies.
+On the second ship – The Anne Marie emigrants included the Flower family (including Richard Flower and his son George –(George being one of the two “founders” of the English Settlement of Albion), the Captain Stone family, and others.
+These two boat loads immigrated to Edwards County, Illinois and founded the town of Albion.
+Captain Stone died about 1821 in Albion, but his son Joseph married twice, first to Eliza Jane Boner/Bonner and, after her death, to Jane Cortrecht.
 Joseph and Eliza Jane’s first son was James Scott Stone.
-Scott Stone married Elizabeth Sarah Hocking of a family that immigrated to Edwards County from Ruan Lanihorne, Cornwall.
-The Stones and Hockings and many of their relatives lived in Bone Gap, a community north of Albion.
-James Scott Stone’s eldest son was John Charles Stone, born in Bone Gap in 1867.
-He married Gertrude Walser of West Salem, Illinois, just north of Bone Gap.
-John became an eminent author of mathematics text books.
-The two children of John and Gertrude Stone were Lucile and John Sydney Stone.
+“Scott” Stone in turn married Elizabeth Sarah Hocking (daughter of John) of a large family that immigrated to Edwards County from Ruan Lanihorne, Cornwall.
+The Stones and Hockings and many of their relatives lived for several generations in Bone Gap, a community north of Albion.
+Scott and Elizabeth Stone’s eldest son was John Charles Stone, born in Bone Gap in 1867.
+He married Gertrude Walser, who was born in the adjacent town of West Salem, Illinois, just north of Bone Gap.
+Both were teachers in Edwards County, and eventually John became an eminent author of mathematics text books.
+The two children of John and Gertrude Stone were Lucile Stone (married Walter Barry Mallon) and John Sydney Stone (married Mary Quarters Rhodes).

 CHARTS AND ILLUSTRATIONS